Crisp and Co. Banner Image

 Freezing Orders and Injunctions can be an extreme measure that the courts will not grant lightly.
 They tend to be expensive and carry financial risks due to the requirement that you give an undertaking to pay for costs incurred in complying with the Order as well as potential liability for damages if the Order is later discharged.

 Furthermore, it is important to remember that a Freezing Order will not necessarily resolve a divorce financial dispute overnight.
-For example, even if a global Freezing Order is made, until it is recognised by the foreign courts that have jurisdiction over the assets, it may be unenforceable.
+For example, even if a global Freezing Order is made until it is recognised by the foreign courts that have jurisdiction over the assets, it may be unenforceable.

-Therefore, the advice of a solicitor who specialises in complex financial matters is essential to ensure you are taking the right step by making an Injunction application and to minimise the risk of any financial loss.
+Therefore, the legal advice of a solicitor who specialises in complex financial matters is essential to ensure you are taking the right step by making an Injunction application and to minimise the risk of any financial loss.

-Why choose Crisp & Co’s divorce solicitors?
+Why choose Crisp & Co’s Freezing Order solicitors?

 We can help you assess whether there is a real chance of your spouse or civil partner hiding or disposing of assets that could justify making a Freezing Injunction application.
 We can also assist with all aspects of the application on your behalf.
 We address all applications with meticulous attention to detail, ensuring that the case we bring is of the highest possible quality.

 We are members of the Law Society Family Law Advanced Accreditation scheme.
-Amongst our skilled lawyers, Senior Partner, Henry Crisp has nearly 30 years’ experience handling financial issues in divorce and civil partnership dissolution cases, particularly those involving complex and international assets.
+Amongst our skilled lawyers, Senior Partner Henry Crisp has nearly 30 years’ experience handling financial issues in divorce and civil partnership dissolution cases, particularly those involving complex and international assets.

-Get in touch with our divorce solicitors
+Get in touch with our Freezing Order solicitors

 Get in touch with our divorce solicitors by giving us a call at your nearest Crisp & Co branch or by filling in our simple online enquiry form.